wp-plugins/echo1-consulting-inital-js-avatar/readme.txt

 == Frequently Asked Questions ==

 = What settings can I change? =
 There are built in hooks / filters which allow you to modify the appearance of avatars.
-These attributes include:
-* Background color
-* Font size
-* Font Weight
-* Image alt text
-* Image class name
-* Image height
-* Image width
-* Number of characters to show in an avatar
-* Text color
-* Text used for the initial
+These attributes include: background-color, font-size, font-weight, alt-text, class names, image height, image width, number of characters in an avatar, text-color, and text used for the initial.

 = What browsers are the SVG avatars compatible with? =
 * Chrome